awsdocs/aws-iot-sitewise-user-guide/doc_source/create-asset-models.md

    1. \(Optional\) Define asset hierarchies \(`assetModelHierarchies`\) for the model\.
 For more information, see [Defining relationships between assets \(hierarchies\)](asset-hierarchies.md)\.

    1. \(Optional\) Define alarms for the model\.
 Alarms monitor other properties so that you can identify when equipment or processes require attention\.
 Each alarm definition is a composite model \(`assetModelCompositeModels`\) that standardizes the set of properties that the alarm uses\.
 For more information, see [Monitoring data with alarms](industrial-alarms.md) and [Defining alarms on asset models](define-alarms.md)\.
-**Note**
-The alarms feature is in preview release for AWS IoT SiteWise, AWS IoT Events, and SiteWise Monitor, and is subject to change\.
-We recommend that you use this feature only with test data, and not in production environments\.

    1. \(Optional\) Add tags \(`tags`\) for the asset model\.
 For more information, see [Tagging your AWS IoT SiteWise resources](tag-resources.md)\.